 Cockroaches are understood to be One of the scariest pest found inside our homes though they are not directly dangers to us.

 Cockroaches have been about for millions of years, evolving into some of the most adaptable pests on Earth.
-There are nearly 4,000 living species of cockroaches in the world.
+There are nearly 4,000 c in the world.
 About 70 of these species found in the United States alone.

 Cockroaches are commonly found in homes and buildings because they prefer warm conditions close to food and water.
 Unfortunately, cockroaches can create allergies and trigger asthma attacks, especially in children.
 They can also spread nearly 33 different kinds of bacteria.